samrocketman/Spacefarer/README.md

 the issues as we hit them.

 - Because Jump Drives are not plunderable there's critical story elements inaccessible.
 We're working on addressing this issue.
+As support is added, we'll check it off.
+If all are checked off we'll move out of alpha status.
-  - Sheragi
+  - [ ] Sheragi (No second JD for retrieving Emerald Sword)
-  - Wanderer
+  - [ ] Wanderer (give to Unfettered)
-  - Syndicate Checkmate
+  - [ ] Syndicate Checkmate (not given first JD)

 # Gameplay Mechanics Changes